Dark Matter annihilation energy output and its effects on the high-z IGM: Introduction

 The Dark Matter (DM) is a component of the total density of the universe which can be measured only through gravitational interactions and (likely) weak interactions.
 It behaves as dust-like matter in the sense that it is collisionless and that its energy density decreases as the third power of the scale factor.
 There are many compelling evidences of its existence, although all of them are indirect.
 These are mainly dynamical evidences, which rely on the gravitational influence of DM.
 Some examples of these evidences are the rotation curves of late type galaxies \citep{Rubin}, galaxy cluster dynamics \citep{Zwicky} and strong lensing \citep{Paczynski}, among others.
 The effects of DM are very important not only for determining the dynamics of galaxies or galaxy clusters, but also for the evolution of the universe as a whole, and for the galaxy formation processes and structure formation scenarios.

 For example, assuming that the DM consists of particles that were originally in thermal equilibrium with the radiation in the early universe, depending on the mass of the particles, the structure formation scenario will be top down or hierarchical.
 In the top down structure formation scenario, the first structures to collapse are large (on the mass scale that corresponds to present-day superclusters), because all overdensities at smaller scales are erased by free streaming.
 This is the case for a hot dark matter (HDM) model, in which the DM particles were relativistic at the time of decoupling.
 In the hierarchical structure formation scenario, small (and also large) structures start to collapse after decoupling, because DM particles were non-relativistic at the time of decoupling, and so the free streaming is negligible.
-This is the case for a cold dark matter (CDM) model \citep{Blumenthal}.
-Because the $\Lambda CDM$ model is currently the most favoured one (see for example the results by Planck \citep{Planck}), we study this particular scenario in this work.
+This is the case for any cold dark matter (CDM) model \citep{Blumenthal}, including the currently favoured $\Lambda CDM$ model (see e.g. the Planck results, Ade et al. 2013), which we study in this work.

 The postulated CDM particle has been named a WIMP (or Weakly Interacting Massive Particle), because it weakly couples to normal matter (for introductions to the topic of DM astrophysics, see \cite{DAmico} and \cite{Raffelt}).
 In the standard scenario, this particle is considered to be a thermal relic.
 This means that its creation and annihilation processes from the early universe radiation field were in thermal equilibrium with each other, and thus, the present day DM number density is the relic abundance after the freeze-out of this processes, with annihilation being favoured after the universe had cooled enough \citep{EarlyUniverse}.
 This fact alone allows for the computation of the interaction cross section for the creation-annihilation process given only the present day abundance of DM (its density parameter $\Omega_{m,0}$).